Site logo

 Annual Report · 2025

-A strong, thriving movement for positive social change.
+A strong, thriving Movement for positive social change.

 In a year of mounting pressure on people and the community services sector, the United Way Centraide network reached further than ever before, mobilizing resources, advocating for change, and connecting millions of people with the support they need.